PVH unites Calvin Klein lines in $2.8 billion deal

 HERITAGE BRANDS AND INTERNATIONAL GROWTH

-Morningstar analyst Peter Wahlstrom noted PVH would have access to Warnaco "heritage" brands like Speedo, Chaps, Warner's and Olga, which are complementary to PVH's current portfolio.
+Morningstar analyst Peter Wahlstrom noted PVH would have access to Warnaco "heritage" brands and licenses like Speedo, Chaps, Warner's and Olga, which are complementary to PVH's current portfolio.

 "The heritage segment ... will be slow growing, but solid cash flow generators for PVH," he said.